Kaushalkhokhar/react-udemy/README.md

       document.getElementById("backdrop-root") <br>
       )}
 - Refs

-  - They allow to access dom elements.
+  - They allow to access DOM elements.
   - With Refs we set up a connection between a HTML elements(JSX) and other <br>javaScript code
   - ref can be pass to any html element
   - it gives object which hold the current properties of element connected<br> with